-OT 516 • Old Testament Survey: Law, Prophets and Writings 3 Credits
+OT 516 • Reading Old Testament Literature 4 Credits

-An introduction to the Old Testament focused on the message and proper interpretation of OT books, their ancient Near Eastern historical and literary contexts, and theological purposes.
+Exploration of the Old Testament focused on the message and proper interpretation of OT books, their ancient Near Eastern historical and literary contexts, and theological purposes.
 Exploration of connections between the Old Testament story and the New Testament.
 Contextualization of Old Testament messages for Christian ministry contexts today.

-Prerequisites:BT 510.
+Prerequisites:BT 510, can be taken concurrently.